Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 How does the crosswalk submission work when a beneficiary switches between MDPP suppliers?

-If an MDPP supplier furnishes mixed cohorts that include Medicare beneficiaries receiving MDPP services and other individuals who are receiving DPP services does the supplier need to include the other individuals in its crosswalk?
+If an MDPP supplier furnishes mixed cohorts that include Medicare beneficiaries receiving MDPP services and other individuals who are receiving National Diabetes Prevention Program (DPP) services does the supplier need to include the other individuals in its crosswalk?

-No, only Medicare beneficiaries who are eligible for coverage of MDPP services, and have received at least one session from the MDPP supplier should be included in the crosswalk file. -
+No. Only Medicare beneficiaries eligible for coverage of MDPP services who have received at least one session from the MDPP supplier should be included in the crosswalk file.

 Should a crosswalk file be submitted per organizational code or per administrative location?